TingYuanKe/RemoteController-Server_PC/README.md

  - PowerPoint Controll.
  - Mechanism to detect if the socket is disconnected, and reconnected with both size application.
  - Fix keyboard control with some bug that may get null input, and develop to support Chinese characters.

+#Contact me
+This application is a student-level project.The code may not be very clean and readable.<br>
+It's welcome to contact me if you have any question<br>
+               TingYuan-Ke:prelude0390@hotmail.com